👀 Solink Secure Summit 2025 is open for registration.

 CCTV coverage efficiency formula: Area Covered by CCTV/Total Area of the Dispensary

-CCTV coverage efficiency measures the effectiveness of surveillance coverage.
-It’s calculated from surveillance system data.
+CCTV coverage efficiency measures the effectiveness of video monitoring coverage.
+It’s calculated from security system data.
 Higher CCE is better, indicating comprehensive monitoring.
 CCE is important for deterrence and investigation of security incidents.
 Low CCE can suggest areas vulnerable to security breaches.

 How to improve CCTV coverage efficiency: